On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Complexity Analysis of Approximating UOT

 \section{Complexity Analysis of Approximating UOT}

-In this Section, we provide the algorithmic development of GEM-UOT.
-We present the regularity conditions in Section \ref{sec_assumptions} and characterize the problem as composite optimization in Section \ref{sec:dual}.
+In this Section, we provide the algorithmic development based on Gradient Extrapolation Method (GEM) for approximating UOT.
+We first define the quantities within interest and present the regularity conditions in Section \ref{sec_assumptions}.
+Next, we prove several helpful properties of squared $\ell_2$-norm UOT in Section \ref{sec:helper_uot}.
+We then characterize the problem as composite optimization in Section \ref{sec:dual}, on which GEM-UOT is derived.
 The complexity analysis for GEM-UOT follows in Section \ref{sec:gem}.
-Proofs are deferred to Appendix \ref{sec:missing_proofs}.
+In Section \ref{sec:gemruot}, we consider a relaxed UOT problem that is relevant to certain practical applications, and present a easy-to-implement and practical algorithm, termed GEM-RUOT, for such setting.